West Coast Laboratory and Field Research

 Laboratory feeding experiments

-My collaborators and I continue to collect data to further elucidate ecologically-relevant feeding preferences of the Northern Kelp crab (Pugettia producta) and the graceful kelp crab (P. gracilis), including:
+My collaborators and I continue to collect data to further elucidate ecologically-relevant feeding preferences of the Northern Kelp crab (Pugettia producta) and the graceful kelp crab (P. gracilis) AND sea urchins (genus Strongylocentrotus), including:

 - preference for vegetative vs. reproductive bull kelp (Nereocystis luetkeana) – with Muriel Dittrich, REU, Friday Harbor Labs and University of Alaska Southeast